hackersandslackers/flask-3-login/README.md

     return 'Logged in as: ' + flask_login.current_user.id
 ```

-Finally we can define a view to clear the session and log users out:
+Finally, we can define a view to clear the session and log users out:

 ```python
 @app.route('/logout')